 Anyone can be a victim of domestic violence.
-Victims can be any age, sex, race, sexual orientaton, ethnic group, religion, profession, or socio-economic status.
+Victims can be any age, sex, race, sexual orientation, ethnic group, religion, profession, or socioeconomic status.

 Pee Dee Coalition offers the following services in the Pee Dee community:

 Battering – Assaulting behavior between adults in an intimate, sexual, theoretically peer, and usually cohabiting relationship.